Learning AWS - EC2 Instance Storage

 EBS Volumes: Persistent and Flexible Storage

-EBS (Elastic Block Store) provides persistent, network-attached storage for your EC2 instances.
-It's designed to store data that needs to persist independently of the lifecycle of an EC2 instance.
+EBS (Elastic Block Store) provides persistent, network-attached storage for EC2 instances, designed for data that must be retained independently of the lifecycle of an EC2 instance.

 -

-Persistence: EBS Volumes retain data even after the associated EC2 instance is terminated.
-This ensures that your important data remains intact and accessible.
+Data Persistence: EBS Volumes retain data even after the EC2 instance is terminated, ensuring that important data remains intact and accessible.

 -